maximus03156/ibkrcli/README.md

 ## What you need before starting

-- Mint Linux box on your home network
+- Linux box on your home network
 - IBKR account with paper trading credentials (separate username from live)
 - Python 3.10 or newer
 - ib_async installed: `pip install ib_async`